kuzzleio/kuzzle/doc/2/api/essentials/connecting-to-kuzzle/index.md

 By default, Kuzzle can be reached via HTTP on port 7512.
 Thus, assuming the Kuzzle server is running locally, it can be reached at `http://localhost:7512/`.

-The default response for the root endpoint is the [ServerInfo](/core/2/api/controllers/server/info), which gives detailed information about the available HTTP API routes.
+The default response for the root endpoint is the [server:info](/core/2/api/controllers/server/info) action which gives detailed information about the available HTTP API routes.

 ### Example